 Pike bills its customers for the electricity it supplies to them based on a default service rate approved by the PPUC.
-Pike neither collects nor refunds to customers differences between actual amounts billed for electric supply and electric supply costs it incurs.
+Prior to 2008, Pike neither collected nor refunded to customers differences between actual amounts billed for electric supply and electric supply costs it incurred.
+In January 2008, Pike began deferring the difference between actual and billed electric supply costs to charge or refund customers during the next billing cycle (normally within one or two months) through a default service supply adjustment charge.
 See Note B.